 Although the game was cancelled due to severe weather, I was determined to provide some sort of coverage and this probably came out a lot more interesting than if I did a position by position breakdown of the game.

-If you were one of the “lucky” ones that purchased a ticket for this game the Athletic Department provided 2 options for you ticket holders.
+If you were one of the “lucky” ones that purchased a ticket for this game the Athletic Department provided two options for you ticket holders.
 Click here for details.

 Without further ado, here’s documentation of my Nebraska Red-White Game weekend:

 Friday – 4/13